end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 On your local host

 Finally, add a local DNS entry on your host: any address ending with cu-engine.cloudunit.io shoud point to the ip address of your server.
 Refere to the Local DNS section to see how to achieve this on Ubuntu.

+## KVM Exception

+You **may** have a strange problem with KVM virtual machine.
+For more information, you can read : https://blog.pivotal.io/pivotal-cloud-foundry/features/challenges-with-randomness-in-multi-tenant-linux-container-platforms

+If all java applications are slow to start, you need to add `CU_KVM=true` to the `/etc/environment` file.
+You need to `cloudunit/cu-platform/reset-all.sh -y`.

+It is not a mandatory action.
+To do only if you meet this problem.
+Do not hesitate to contact us.